ChrisJan00/timers_love/README.md

     timer = timer:thenRestartLast()
         -- once this timer expires, restart itself: the last leaf of the tree (infinite loop) timer = timer:loopNTimes(N)
-        -- make this timer restart its tree N times (finite loop)
+        -- repeat tree N times.
+It uses the tree as defined when this is called, further 'hang' calls are not going to be taken into account.

 Timer controller